aliknd/aliknd.github.io/_pages/about.md

 Current Projects
 ======
-1. Personalized Prediction of Stress-Induced Blood Pressure Spikes in Real Time from FitBit Data using Artificial Intelligence: Study lead
+1. Personalized AI-Driven Real-Time Models to Predict Stress-Induced Blood Pressure Spikes Using Wearable Devices: Study lead
 2. Personalization of Affective Models to Enable Neuropsychiatric Digital Precision Health Interventions
 3. Computer Vision Estimation of Stress and Anxiety Using a Gamified Mobile-based Ecological Momentary Assessment and Deep Learning
 4. Personalized Deep Learning for Substance Use in Hawaii